-Mary Lou is currently serving as an Associate Oberlin Conservatory Class Agent for the cluster classes of 1973-1976.
+Mary Lou served as an Associate Oberlin Conservatory Class Agent from 2010 until 2015 for the cluster classes of 1973-1976.
 She is a member of Music Educators National Conference, Ohio Music Education Association, American Orff-Schulwerk Association, Ohio Chapter of American Orff-Schulwerk Association, National Music Teachers Association, Ohio Music Teachers Association, past member of National Guild of Organists, and a founding member of the Sandusky Ohio Piano Teachers Guild.

 Mary Lou has served as artistic director for the production of SOHP CDs.
 She has performed on “Keys to Peace” and is the accompanist for “Sounds of Hope,” “Hope for the Holidays,” “Growing in Hope,” and “The Spirit of America” CDs.
 As part of the Oberlin alumni’s “Musicians Who Care” series, she performs on the Sounds of Serenity and Sounds of Solace CDs.

 Mary Lou has been happily married to Marty Lydecker (MME ’75) since 1974.
-They have two sons, Mark and Mike.
-Mark and his wife, Melissa, have a son Elliott.
-Mike and his wife, Kristen, have a daughter Julia and are expecting a second child in 2012.
+They have two married sons and four grandchildren.